 Exhibit A contains the definitions of the terms in bold font set forth in the questions.
 Please review these definitions before you answer the questions.

-Exhibit B contains a list of the DMA’s directors, officers and key employees and will assist you in answering question 15.
+Exhibit B contains a list of the DMA’s Directors, officers and key persons and will assist you in answering question 15.

+Exhibit C sets out the Form 990 questions regarding governance, management and disclosure for your reference and as provided by Form 990 requirements.

 Your assistance is greatly appreciated.